 For more on Cuban cocktails and their history – check out the Museo del Ron in Santiago – a small entrance fee and a free tasting and also the experiences available at the Havana Club Museum in Havana.

-What’s your favourite Cuban cocktail?
-And where’s your favourite place to drink Cuban cocktails?
+What’s your favorite Cuban cocktail?
+And where’s your favorite place to drink Cuban cocktails?
 What alternative recipes would you like to share?